-A frequent opening remark from a potential client runs along the lines of "we want to install a barcode
+A frequent opening remark from a potential client runs along the lines of

 For many stores applications, and for most warehouse applications, where items are tracked by SKU, then demand printing is necessary, and demand printing necessarily means an in-house printing capability.
 But for many asset management applications, where items are tracked by a UIC (a unique identification code), preprinted labels can often be used.

 Compared to other functions within computing generally, printing is often problematic.
 It involves lots of mechanics as well as the stock materials.

 So our first piece of advice, is that if you can go with preprinted labels, then do so.
 And if your application involves item level tracking, for asset management or for tracking high-value items or for items which must be rigidly controlled or for file tracking or for confirming inspections, such as for firefighting equipment, extinguishers, and so forth, then preprinted labels are generally the better solution.

 Printer and Materials

 The next decision to be made is around print technology.
 The standard barcode labels

 applications are produced using thermal transfer technology.
 The basic stock consists of a label

 ink is provided on a ribbon and during the printing